cloudbase/garm/doc/using_garm.md

 Before we create a pool, we have to decide which provider we want to use.
 We've listed the providers above, so let's pick one and create a pool of runners for our repository.
 For the purpose of this example, we'll use the `incus` provider.
 We'll show you how to create a pool using this provider, but keep in mind that adding another pool using a different provider is done using the exact same commands.
 The only difference will be in the `--image`, `--flavor` and `--extra-specs` options that you'll use when creating the pool.

 Out of those three options, only the `--image` and `--flavor` are mandatory.
 The `--extra-specs` flag is optional and is used to pass additional information to the provider when creating the pool.
 The `--extra-specs` option is provider specific, and you'll have to consult the provider documentation to see what options are available.
+You can also use `--extra-specs-file` to provide the extra specs from a file.

+Additional notable pool options include:

+* `--priority` - When multiple pools match the same labels, priority dictates the order (descending) in which they are considered.
+* `--runner-prefix` - A custom prefix for runner names in this pool.
+* `--runner-install-template` - The name or ID of a runner install template to use for this pool.
+See the [Templates](#templates) section for more details.
+* `--runner-group` - The GitHub runner group in which runners of this pool will be added.
+* `--runner-bootstrap-timeout` - Duration in minutes after which a runner is considered failed if it doesn't join GitHub (default: 20).
+* `--enable-shell` - Enable shell access for runners in this pool.

 But I digress.
 Let's create a pool of runners using the `incus` provider, for the `gabriel-samfira/garm` repository we created above: